 Your CHICAGO, IL RECORDING SCHOOL ALTERNATIVE

-While there are several recording and audio programs in Chicago from which to choose, only one Chicago Recording School gets you inside an actual Chicago recording studio, where you will train as a studio student apprentice (extern) while you learn your choice of audio engineering, mixing, music production, live audio, electronic music-and its many sub-genres (dub step, drum and bass, techno, jungle and more), club DJ and post production audio.
-Make no mistake: the smartest way to break into the recording industry in Chicago, IL is by apprenticing inside a Chicago recording studio–and that’s where the RECORDING CONNECTION comes in.
+While there are several recording and audio programs in Chicago from which to choose, only one Chicago recording school alternative gets you inside an actual Chicago recording studio, where you will train as a studio student extern while you learn your choice of audio engineering, mixing, music production, live audio, electronic music-and its many sub-genres (dub step, drum and bass, techno, jungle and more), club DJ and post production audio.
+We believe the smart way to break into the recording industry in Chicago, IL is by externing inside a Chicago recording studio–and that’s where Recording Connection comes in.

 With such a broad and diverse music scene, Chicago is also home to quite a few live music venues and quality recording studios, offering plenty of learning opportunities for aspiring recording engineers, music producers, live audio engineers and the like.